-This course explores the impact of sign linguistics research on the shaping of new directions in education, in particular, the issue of language in education and the benefits of sign language in educating students with diverse abilities.
-Factors to be covered include society's perception about minority languages in bilingual education, attitudes towards and use of oral, written as well as the various modes of signing in different educational settings, code choice, code switching and code blending in bimodal bilingual communication, as well as effects of sign language on children's literacy, cognitive and sociopsychological development.
+This course explores the impact of sign linguistics research on the shaping of new directions in education, in particular, the issue of language in education and the benefits of sign language in educating students with diverse needs.
+Factors to be covered include society's perception about sign language in bilingual education, attitudes towards the use of oral, written as well as the various modes of signing in different educational settings, code choice, code switching and code blending in bimodal bilingual communication.
+The impacts of sign language learning on children's language, literacy, cognitive and psychosocial development will also be discussed.